 Intensive and Critical Care

-Our ICU patients also are monitored using telemedicine from a high-tech, off-site location, where additional critical care intensivists and nurses monitor ICU patients throughout the night, assuring the highest level of care around the clock.
+Our ICUs patients also are monitored using telemedicine from a high-tech, off-site location, where additional critical care intensivists and nurses monitor ICU patients throughout the night, ensuring the highest level of care around the clock.
 Our advanced ICU (AICU) employs high-resolution audio/visual systems that allow our intensivists to see the patient and talk with other doctors, nurses and families in the patient's room.
-Each evening, one tele-intensivist and three critical care nursing colleagues monitor more than 140 patients from the AICU and respond whenever intervention is necessary, not waiting until a crisis has been discovered.
+Each evening, one tele-intensivist and three critical care nursing colleagues monitor more than 130 patients from the AICU and respond whenever intervention is necessary, not waiting until a crisis has been discovered.

 Tele-intensivists do not replace bedside care, because we continue to have the same number of physicians and critical care nurses at the bedside.
 Instead, it provides an added and higher layer of care to help detect problems earlier and provide faster treatment.
 This, in turn, reduces complications, shortens hospital stays and saves lives.

 Traumatic injuries can result from incidents such as car accidents and falls.
-If this kind of injury happens to you or a loved one, you will receive expert care close to home in our trauma-neuro intensive care unit (TNICU) at Lehigh Valley Hospital–Cedar Crest in Allentown, Pa.
-First, you may be treated in our Level I Trauma Center at Lehigh Valley Hospital–Cedar Crest, which has 24-hour neurosurgery (also known as neurological surgery) coverage, staffed by a team of specially educated caregivers to provide rapid response to even the most severe cases of traumatic brain injury.
+If this kind of injury happens to you or a loved one, you may receive expert care close to home in our trauma-neuro intensive care unit (TNICU) at LVH–Cedar Crest.
+First, you may be treated in our Level I Trauma Center at LVH–Cedar Crest, which has 24-hour neurosurgery (also known as neurological surgery) coverage, staffed by a team of specially educated caregivers to provide rapid response to even the most severe cases of traumatic brain injury.

 You or your loved one will be treated by a team of general surgeons, trauma surgeons, neurosurgeons (also known as neurological surgeons), neuro-intensivists and intensivists (physicians who specialize in the care and treatment of critically ill and injured patients).
 They focus treatment on maximizing survival and future quality of life, and they use state-of-the-art technology to aggressively monitor and treat neurological conditions.